melvinebenezer/Liah-Lie_in_a_haystack/README.md

 # 🤥 LIAH - a Lie-in-haystack test

 With longer context windows for LLMs.
-It is increasingly difficult to know if fine tuned models attend to all depths of the context.
+It is increasingly difficult to test if fine tuned models attend to all depths of the context.

 The needle in haystack is a popular approach.
 However since the LLMs can also answer